peregraum/mimey/readme.md

 The `mime.types` file is parsed by `bin/generate.php` and converted into an optimized JSON object in `dist/mime.types.min.json` which is then wrapped by helper class `\Mimey\MimeTypes`.

+**Since 3.1.0:** also provides a generated PHP enum with all mime types and methods to get the extension.
+Can also be used to get the enum value from an extension.

 [httpd]: https://httpd.apache.org/docs/current/programs/httpd.html
 [mime.types]: https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types